factorhouse/.github/profile/README.md

 ### Public Artifact Repos

-Our delivery pipelines and deployment blueprints for proprietary software.
+Our delivery pipelines and deployment blueprints for our products.
 Includes:

 - [`factorhouse-local`](https://github.com/factorhouse/factorhouse-local): Local environment for running Factor House products (Kpow and Flex) along with supporting infrastructure using Docker Compose
 - [`kpow`](https://github.com/factorhouse/kpow): Docker/JAR releases of our enterprise toolkit